Mucc: 15th Anniversary and Six Nine Wars (2012–2016)

 Mucc's next single, "Nirvana", was released on March 7, 2012 and used as the opening theme song for the Inu x Boku SS anime.
 They performed at all three dates of Cali Gari's Chikashitsu tour that same month, as well as an April 30 Jealkb concert.
 Mucc covered "Jupiter" for July's Parade II -Respective Tracks of Buck-Tick-.
 On May 4 they performed a concert in front of 40 fans at Shimamura Music in Mito, the same location they played their first show 15 years earlier.
 Their 15th anniversary live, Mucc vs ムック vs Mucc, took place at Makuhari Messe's International Exhibition Halls 1–3 on June 9.
 The estimated four-hour show was separated into three parts; 1997–2002 -Misshitsu-, 2002–2007 -Shisei-, and 2007–2012 -Kodō-.
 An album titled Aishū no Antique, composed of remastered songs from their early demo tapes and the EPs Antique and Aishū, was sold at the show, but later received a nationwide release on August 22.
 Also in August 2012, the video game Mucc o Tobasu Yatsu (MUCCを飛ばすやつ) was released on the App Store.
 The band members took part it its creation, with Tatsuro drawing the characters.
 A 15th anniversary tour of live houses took place throughout September.
 The single "Mother" was released on October 31, and was an ending theme of Naruto Shippuden, while its B-side "Negative Dancer" features the audience of their September 13 concert singing the chorus.
 Mucc's eleventh studio album, Shangri-La, was released on November 28.
 Its song "Kyōran Kyoshō -21st Century Baby-" was remixed and used as the theme of the live-action film adaptation of Fuan no Tane.
 The Shangri-La tour took place between December 2012 and March 2013, with a special concert on June 7 that marked the end of Mucc's 15th anniversary celebrations.
 Mucc also performed at Makuhari Messe for Ozzfest on May 12.

+"G.G." by the band is the image song for the Japanese version of the 2012 film The Woman in Black.